 In this article, Agile Coach Michal Vallo shares with Workpath his thoughts on the topic of measuring the success of agile transformations.
 Based on his experience and research, he developed a framework to assess the benefits of the transformation process.
 Dive deeper into the four dimensions described in his framework: Organizational, Motivation, Value Creation and Response to Change.

 There is one thing about agile transformation, that attracts my attention.
 The number of transformations is exponentially growing.
 However, do we receive true results?
 And what are the motivation or expectations from them?

 I have met recently several agile transformations leaders in a few companies.
-I asked them, why they undergo the transformation, and what their organizations are currently trying to achieve.
-Their answers surprised me a lot.
-There are of course many reasons, I will mention only those most common here.
-If you haven’t found your one, please, write to me and I can mention it in one of my future articles.
+And I asked them, why they undergo the transformation, and what their organizations are currently trying to achieve.
+However, their answers surprised me a lot.
+There are of course many reasons, but I will mention only those most common here.
+In case you haven’t found your one, please, write to me and I can mention it in one of my future articles.

 - Because company A is going through a transformation, we have to join the train, too.